-An element of the program that returns a value.
+An element that returns an instance

-The minimum expression in Rice is the following two.
+The minimum expression in Rice is:

 These are expressions that return an instances by themselves.